electricimp/Usb/docs/HIDDriverGuide.md

 to transfer data to a device.
 They are implemented as the following APIs:

-- [HIDReport.request()](#request), a synchronous request to receive inbound report data if available
+- [HIDReport.request()](#request), asynchronous request to receive inbound report data if available
 - [HIDDriver.getAsync](#getasynccb) allows to asynchronously read input items for the driver reports
 - [HIDReport.send](#send) Synchronously send the output items

 **NOTE:** Asynchronous read require special attention in a case when there are several input reports described by HID Report Descriptor.
-Actual report read through this function depends on the rate at which duplicate reports are generated for the specified report.
+Data read through this function depends on the rate at which duplicate reports are generated for the specified report.
 See section __7.2.4__ of [HID specification](http://www.usb.org/developers/hidpage/HID1_11.pdf) for more details.